For a small vegetable, garlic sure has a big reputation. Check out why Islam promotes its consumption one clove at a time.

 Fresh, dried and powdered garlic are available in markets throughout the year, however, fresh varieties from the UK are in season from autumn – September – right through to late spring – April.

-Cooking With Thūm
+Cooking With Thūm (Garlic)

 The papery, protective layers of “skin” over garlic are generally discarded for cooking although garlic is best roasted whole in the oven, skins and all intact.